hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Create hierarchical namespaces

-With both the HNC and the *kubectl-hns* plugin being installed, you can start creating hierarchical namespace.
-This section sets up an imaginary hierarchical namespace structure, in which an organization named **cfe-pce** supports two teams, *team-caas* & *vmaas*, each running its *devops* and *iac* projects:
+With both the HNC and the *kubectl-hns* plugin being installed, you can start creating hierarchical namespaces.
+This section sets up an imaginary hierarchical namespace structure, in which an organization named **cfe-pce** supports two teams, *team-caas* & *vmaas*, each team running its *devops* and *iac* projects:

 ```shell
 cfe-pce